RSE-Sheffield/RSE-Sheffield.github.io/_project_descriptions/comsciimpact.md

 **DeepQuest**

 A neural network-based tool for quality estimation in machine translation.
 The RSE team worked with researchers to refactor a proof of principle codebase which demonstrated excellent results in using deep learning to estimate the quality of linguistic translations.
-The impact of the project was enhanced by refactoring the codebase in order to create a python package, developing command line  and python interfaces, reducing the size of the codebase and adding tests and documentation.
+The impact of the project was enhanced by refactoring the codebase in order to create a Python package, developing command line  and Python interfaces, reducing the size of the codebase and adding tests and documentation.